manang/internet-drafts/draft-muscariello-intarea-hicn.md

 The name suffix is used by the transport layer protocol to index segments.
 The segment MUST be indexed in the end-points and in the network with the same suffix.
 This implies that there is one transport segment per IP packet and that IP fragmentation is not allowed.
+Extension to allow secure fragmentation are possible, such as {{FRA}} but they are out of scope for this document.
 It is up to the producer end-point to determine how to perform segmentation depending on the use case.
 An MTU path discovery protocol for hICN is out of scope of this document and additional work is required to extend existing protocols